paradeeryan/cs2-turnbinds/readme.md

 > It would be fair to say it's as VAC bannable as an AutoHotkey script.
 >
 > Anti-cheat software (FACEIT AC, ...) can easily detect the simulation of mouse movement though, and either prevent it or prevent the program from running completely.
 This is expected, just don't actively try to use this program in unintended scenarios.

-We had alot of evidence that simulating mouse input was not bannable in CS:GO.
-I used t5mat's turnbind program for years.
-This program does not do anything differently however cs2 is a different game so there may be a risk.

 ## Configuration